keithalewis/math/vs.md

 if they have the same number of elements.
 Bijections classify possibly infinite sets by _cardinality_.

+There is a total ordering on set cardinality given by
+$\#A\le\#B$ if and only if there is a one-to-one function
+$f\colon A\to B$.

+## Category

+Okay, I lied.
+Not everything in math is a set.
+There is an alternate foundation of mathematics called _category theory_ involving _objects_ and _arrows_ having an associative composition for arrows and identity arrows for each object.
+The above exercises show sets and functions are objects and arrows for the category $\mathbf{Set}$.
+Samuel Eilenberg and Saunders Mac Lane noticed many proofs in their area, algebraic topology, were based on these simple notions.
+The goal of algebraic topology is to detect when two topologial spaces are isomorphic, i.e., there is a continuous bijection between them.
+As of 2025, this problem remains unsolved.

+A funny thing happened when people tried to define sets using only objects and arrows.
+Logicians like to say, "The language of set theory is epsilon."
+By that they mean set theory can be defined using first-order logic and axioms for set membership.
+It turned out the notion of membership in category theory is a little tricky.

+Topos Theory theory tries to define sets using only objects and arrows.
+The best anyone has come up with so far for membership is a _subobject classifier_ $\Omega$ for which there exists (fasten your seatbelt) a morphism from a terminal object $1\to\Omega$ such that for each monomorphism $j\colon U\to X$ there exists a unique $\chi_j\colon X\to\Omega$ such that $\chi_j j\colon U\to\Omega$ is equal to the composition of
+$U\to 1$ and $1\to\Omega$.
+Phew!

+Category theory can help generalize classical set theory results.
+It turns out set membership is a special case.
+For example, the points of a sphere are members of the sphere, but each point also determines a unique tangent plane to the sphere.

+The axioms of category theory are so simple compared to set theory it is no surprise their application is more complicated.

 We can define one-to-one and onto using only functions.

 __Exercise__. _Show $f\colon A\to B$ is one-to-one if and only if $fg = fh$ implies